 Children need to move, but also to relax.
 Calming activities for 2-year-olds and up.

 Even though they are bursting with energy, children still need opportunities to calm down.
-They often need some help doing so.
+And they often need some help doing so.
 Discover fun ways to help a toddler relax.

 The benefits of relaxation for children